damintu/scala-bank-account/README.md

     withdrawal with amount <= 0
     list of operations

-To run the project simply run
+## To run the project simply run

     sbt run

-To launch the tests
+## To launch the tests

     sbt test

+## API :
+To browse the exposed API see [https://documenter.getpostman.com/view/4165901/RztiuVo8](https://documenter.getpostman.com/view/4165901/RztiuVo8)